crowcodes8075/Ultras-v3-Drag-the-folder-inside-of-this-folder-/README.md

 Now, if the whole week you're lagging, try to run Ultras-v2 and hope for the best.

+### SECOND IMPORTANT MESSAGE

+Before running ultras, make sure you start from manager, or start fresh.

+After you're done running DoAllUltras, or running the scripts in Individual Ultras, make sure to exit your clients after.

 ## Prerequisites & Requirements (ALSO REALLY IMPORTANT)

 To get started run the scripts Farmerjoe, Verus DoomKnight (to get the class), and ArchFiend DeathLord (AFDL2).